-The Company has adopted standards for director independence in accordance with the Nasdaq Listing Rules and the SEC rules.
+We have adopted standards for director independence in accordance with the Nasdaq Listing Rules and the SEC rules.
 An "independent director" means a person, other than an officer or employee of the Company or its subsidiaries, or any other individual having a relationship that, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 To be considered independent, the Board must affirmatively determine that neither the director nor an immediate family member has had any direct or indirect material relationship with the Company within the last three years.

-The Board considered the relationships, transactions or arrangements with each of the directors discussed in "Certain Relationships and Related Transactions," in this Proxy Statement and concluded that none of the current non-employee directors has any relationships with the Company that would impair his independence.
-The Board has determined that each member of the Board, other than Drs.
-Kibarian and Michaels, is an independent director under applicable Nasdaq Listing Rules and SEC rules.
-Drs.
-Kibarian and Michaels did not meet the independence standards because they are employees of the Company.
+The Board considered the relationships, transactions or arrangements with each of the directors discussed in "Certain Relationships and Related Transactions," in this Proxy Statement and concluded that none of the current or former non-employee directors who served in 2022 on the Board have any relationships with the Company that would impair their independence, other than Drs.
+Kibarian and Michaels, who are employees of the Company.